 He began to make promises too definite.
 He wanted Khinjan caves.
 More, he needed them.
-So he promised them they should all be free of Khinjan weary bones up the ramp, for the fight caves within a day or two, to come and go and live there at their pleasure.
-He premised them they should leave their wives and children and belongings safe in the caves while they themselves went down to plunder India.
+So he promised them they should all be free of Khinjan caves within a day or two, to come and go and live there at their pleasure.
+He promised them they should leave their wives and children and belongings safe in the caves while they themselves went down to plunder India.
 He overlooked the fact that Khinjan caves for centuries had been a secret to be spoken of in whispers, and that prospect of its violation came to them as a shock.